yizhang-research/yizhang-research.github.io/_pages/about.md

 ## BIO

-I am currently an Assistant Professor in the Department of Electrical and Electronic Engineering at [The Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/dr-zhang-yi/?sc_lang=en).
+I am currently an Assistant Professor in the Department of Electrical and Electronic Engineering at [The Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/eee/people/academic-staff-and-teaching-staff/dr-zhang-yi/?sc_lang=en)，Hong Kong.
-Before joining PolyU, I was an Assistant Professor in Aalborg University, Denmark, where I worked on power electronics reliability and packaging innovations in collaboration with industry.
+Before joining PolyU, I was an Assistant Professor in [Aalborg University](https://www.energy.aau.dk/), Denmark, where I worked on power electronics reliability and advanced packaging in collaboration with industry, including Siemens, Danfoss, ABB, Hitachi Energy, Vestas, Infineon, CRRC, Nexperia, just name a few.

 My research focuses on advancing the reliability and sustainability of power electronics through design, testing, packaging, and condition monitoring.